rstraub/rstraub.github.io/_posts/2021-12-29-creating-battleship-kata.md

 image: assets/images/18-battleship.webp
 layout: post
 tags:
-- CodeKatas
-- Battleship
+- codekatas
-title: ⚗️ Concocting the Battleship Codekata
+title: Concocting the Battleship Codekata
 ---

 B1. _Miss._ A2. _Hit._ That's right, it's Battleship!
 I created a Codekata for this nostalgic game.
 Learn all about it in this post.